“Kiira Triea” aka Denise Magner was an American computer programmer, hoaxer, and troll.

 I seriously don’t understand why Kiira does why she does.
 The weird thing I feel though as much as she is a scam, she actually believes what she talks about *despite* all appearances and behavior.
 But yes, she is quite good in manipulating people with pseudo empathy of sorts, that you’d want to believe the good in her.

-This brings me back to Dreger, the incompetent patsy who desperately wanted to believe Magner because it helped her career.
-Dreger plied her with attention and money, the two things Magner needed most, right up to the end in exchange for helping her with her career by giving her a veneer of legitimacy.
-Dreger even cited Magner and her fake personae in her published work as if they were different people.
-Dreger is the kind of needy person who loses her virginity to an exploitative high school teacher.
-Bailey is also very good at this form of seduction with former students, and his manipulation of Dreger and her desire to please him seem very similar to her high school behavior.
-More on Dreger’s weird fixation with presenting herself as sexually desirable in the future.
+This brings me back to Dreger, the incompetent patsy who desperately wanted to believe Magner because it helped Dreger’s career.
+Dreger plied Magner with attention and money, the two things Magner needed most, right up to the end in exchange for giving Dreger a veneer of legitimacy.
+Dreger even cited Magner and the fake personae in published work as if they were different people.
+Dreger is the kind of needy person who loses their virginity to an exploitative high school teacher.
+Bailey is also very good at this form of seduction with former students.
+Bailey’s manipulation of Dreger seems very similar to the high school and college behavior.
+More on Dreger’s weird fixation with presenting as sexually desirable in the future.

 Magnerâs manipulation from beyond the grave